-As shown in table (II), when the optimal scaling factor has a big value we can gain more energy savings as in CG and FT benchmarks.
-The opposite happens when the optimal scaling factor has a small value as in BT and EP benchmarks.
-Our algorithm selects a big scaling factor value when the communication and the other slacks times are big and smaller ones in opposite cases.
-In EP there are no communication inside the iterations.
-This leads our algorithm to select smaller scaling factor values (inducing smaller energy savings).
+FT.
+The opposite happens when the optimal scaling factor is small value as example BT and EP.
+Our algorithm selects big scaling factor value when the communication and the other slacks times are big and smaller ones in opposite cases.
+In EP there are no communications inside the iterations.
+This make our algorithm to selects smaller scaling factor values (inducing smaller energy savings).